Stewart breaks out with 2 HRs as O’s down Yanks | Sports-Games

 Stewart breaks out with 2 HRs as O’s down Yanks

-Stewart had gotten off to a rough start this season, going 0-for-17 coming into the game before belting a homer off Gerrit Cole (4-3) to start the sixth and hand the Orioles a 1-0 lead.
+Stewart had gotten off to a rough start this season, going 0-for-17 for the season before belting a homer off Gerrit Cole (4-3) to start the sixth and hand the Orioles a 1-0 lead.
 That sparked a five-run inning where Ryan Mountcastle drove in two with a single.
-Rio Ruiz then knocked in two more with a double to right.
-That gave the Orioles a 5-0 lead and Cole his third straight loss.
+Rio Ruiz then knocked in two more with a double to right that gave the Orioles a 5-0 lead and Cole his third straight loss.

 Dillon Tate (1-0) earned his first win in the majors.
 But the Orioles ran into some injury issues.
 They put outfielder Anthony Santander on the injured list due to a right oblique straight that could keep him out for several weeks, according to MLB.com.